 Support for Children with Sensory Food Issues

-Children with sensory food aversions can participate in feeding therapy to develop the confidence they need to learn how to eat better.
-Occupational therapists (OT) provide therapy for children who have difficulty with motor skills involved in feeding.
-This includes actions like bringing food to the mouth, or sitting up to eat.
-They can also work with families to create a plan to provide the amount of sensory input that child needs throughout the day.
-Appropriate sensory input can help calm a child’s nervous system, making mealtime less triggering for the child.
+Children with sensory food aversions can participate in feeding therapy to build the confidence they need to learn how to eat better.
+Feeding therapists address the various aspects of feeding challenges, including difficulties with the motor skills involved in eating—such as bringing food to the mouth, chewing, swallowing, or maintaining posture during meals.
+They also help regulate a child’s sensory system by working with families to incorporate appropriate sensory input throughout the day, which can calm the nervous system and make mealtimes less overwhelming.

-It’s important to find a feeding therapist that fits your family and your child’s needs.
-Different approaches to feeding therapy might focus more on behavioral outcomes or on creating positive experiences with food.
-In either case, addressing the underlying issues that contribute to extreme picky eating is important.
+It’s important to find a feeding therapist who fits your family and your child’s needs.
+Different approaches to feeding therapy may focus more on behavioral outcomes or on creating positive experiences with food.
+In either case, addressing the underlying issues that contribute to extreme picky eating is key.

 Conclusion